Neue Musik

-Neue Musik (English new music, French nouvelle musique) is the collective term for a wealth of different currents in composed Western art music from around 1910 to the present.
+New music (German Neue Musik, French nouvelle musique) is the collective term for a wealth of different currents in composed Western art music from around 1910 to the present.
 Its focus is on compositions of 20th century music.
 It is characterised in particular by – sometimes radical – expansions of tonal, harmonic, melodic and rhythmic means and forms.
-It is characterised by the search for new sounds, new forms or new combinations of old styles, which is partly a continuation of existing traditions, partly a deliberate break with tradition and appears either as progress or as renewal (neo- or post-styles).
+It is also characterised by the search for new sounds, new forms or new combinations of old styles, which is partly a continuation of existing traditions, partly a deliberate break with tradition and appears either as progress or as renewal (neo- or post-styles).

 Roughly speaking, Neue Musik can be divided into the period from around 1910 to the Second World War – often referred to as "modernism" – and the reorientation after the Second World War, which is perceived as "radical" – usually apostrophised as avant-garde – up to the present.
-The latter period is sometimes subdivided into the 1950s, 1960s and 1970s, whereby the last three decades have not yet been further differentiated (the summary term "postmodernism" has not become established).
+The latter period is sometimes subdivided into the 1950s, 1960s and 1970s, whereby the following decades have not yet been further differentiated (the summary term "postmodernism" has not become established).

 In order to describe contemporary music in a narrower sense, the term Zeitgenössische Musik (English contemporary music, French musique contemporaine) is used without referring to a fixed periodisation.
 The term "Neue Musik" was coined by the music journalist Paul Bekker in 1919.

 Representatives of Neue Musik are sometimes called neutoners.